notweerdmonk/notweerdmonk.github.io/items/not_so_obvious/not_so_obvious.md

 The file is marked read-write for its owner.
 And writing to it indeed writes to the terminal.
 Consequently writing to the standard input of the shell also writes to the terminal!

-In out assembly program, we can actually write to file descriptor `0` and still print the string to the terminal.
+In the assembly program, we can actually write to file descriptor `0` and still print the string to the terminal.
 How can we leverage this?
 We shall pass 0 as the second argument to the `write` syscall following its syscall number and this simplifies some things.

 ```asm
 # load 0 into a register using mov